Floatation therapy

 Common misconceptions & claustrophobia

-Many people imagine floating inside a small, dark capsule — an image left over from the early scientific tanks.
-Understandably, that idea can prevent people trying the experience, while make newcomers hesitant.
+Many people imagine floating inside a small, dark capsule — an image left over from the early 1970s scientific tanks.
+Understandably, that idea can prevent people from trying the experience and make newcomers hesitant.

-At open days and exhibitions, over 95% of people describe float rooms as far more inviting and spacious than they imagined — easing those with concerns immediately.
-Modern float rooms prove that floatation therapy isn’t about enclosure; it’s about the deepest rest on earth experienced in freedom, comfort, and calm.
+At open days and exhibitions, the overwhelming majority of people describe float rooms as far more inviting and spacious than they imagined — often easing those concerns immediately.
+Modern float rooms help show that floatation therapy is not about enclosure; it is about creating the necessary conditions for deep rest in freedom, comfort, and calm.

 Innovation and design — from tanks to rooms